-Please send us a mail with your registration number (you can find it in your confirmation mail) and let us know which mistake you made.
+Please send us an e-mail with your registration number (you can find it in your confirmation mail) and let us know which mistake you made.
 Please mind that for some mistakes (different level, sleeping spot in log cabin) we can only change this based on availability at the time you informed us about the mistake.

 Will there be vegetarian food?

 Yes.
-At breakfast and lunch you can choose what you put on your bread, dinner will be completely vegetarian.
-The cheese at the breakfast and on the lasagna does not contain animal rennet.
+At breakfast and lunch you can choose what to put on your sandwiches, and the dinner is completely vegetarian.
+The cheese at breakfast/lunch and on the lasagna does not contain animal rennet.

 I need meat for energy, what to do?

-I have an allergy/diet, can you accomodate me?
+I have an allergy/diet, can you accommodate me?

 Why is there no more salad?

 Believe it or not, this is freaking expensive!
-We like to have more, but for the amount we would need to spend on salad to get five more large bowls (which would accomodate everyones need for salad), we can hire at least two bands.
+We like to have more, but for the amount we would need to spend on salad to get five more large bowls (which would accommodate everyone’s need for salad), we can hire at least two bands.
 That sounds expensive, right?
-And when we had to choose between more salad or two bands… …we chose the bands.
+And when we had to choose between more salad or two bands … we chose the bands.
 We hope you understand.

 Why do you serve the same food as last year?

 Because it’s within our budget, and we can fit in a lot of dietary restrictions.
-If we would choose the second option from campus catering, (to do a buffet style dinner where we also need to hire professional staff,) tickets prices would go up with 20-30 euro per ticket.
-That’s not an acceptable to us, so we keep the ticket prices – and dinner costs – low.
-So basically you pay for what you get.
+If we would choose the second option from campus catering (a buffet style dinner where we also need to hire professional staff,) tickets prices would go up with 20-30 euro per ticket.
+That’s not acceptable to us, so we keep the ticket prices – and dinner costs – low.
+So basically, you pay for what you get.
 As we have said before, we do not make a profit, so your ticket fee goes directly into paying the bills.